tcltk/tcl/doc/markdown/define.md

 ## Slot implementation

-Internally, slot objects also define a method **--default-operation** which is forwarded to the default operation of the slot (thus, for the class "[variable]" slot, this is forwarded to "**my -append**"), and these methods which provide the implementation interface:
+Internally, slot objects also define a method **--default-operation** which is forwarded to the default operation of the slot (thus, for the class "[variable]" slot, this is forwarded to "[my -append][my]"), and these methods which provide the implementation interface:

 [slot]{.ins} [Get]{.sub}
 : Returns a list that is the current contents of the slot, but does not modify the slot.
 This method must always be called from a stack frame created by a call to **oo::define** or **oo::objdefine**.
 This method *should not* return an error unless it is called from outside a definition context or with the wrong number of arguments.